chilam1234/booking-system-demo/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Docker Build
+1. create `.env.development` to store the env for build
+2. run `docker-compose up`

 ## ToDo:
-1. add more features: sorting, filtering
+1. add more features: sorting, filtering,...and many more
 2. change to TS
 3. tests on backend